Network Monitoring Programs

 Participation in a monitoring program can result in network-imposed fees, remediation requirements, and closer oversight until your performance improves in a sustained manner.

-At TabaPay, our Fraud Risk & Chargebacks team will proactively monitor your chargeback and fraud ratios.
+The TabaPay Fraud Risk & Chargebacks team will proactively monitor your chargeback and fraud ratios.
 You will be notified if your metrics approach or exceed a network threshold.

-Our Fraud Risk & Chargebacks team will partner with you to:
+The Fraud Risk & Chargebacks team will partner with you to:

 • Review your chargeback and fraud data